Want to enjoy the journey as well as the destination?

 Leave for the rest of the day/overnight then reveal the next morning but cover the cell and sensor with something so it thinks it is night, then switch ‘on’.

-Record how long each set of lights stays on for during the rest of the day.
+Record how long each set of lights stays on for during the rest of the day (after covering the solar cell!).

 This activity is a brilliant opportunity to introduce a simple graph to show a trend.
-Are there any other factors that need to be considered.
+Use the ‘Number’ help guide on this site to see how easy it is.
+Are there any other factors that need to be considered?

-C) The second site in the Voyage about solar energy is focussed on thermal energy.
+The placemarker ‘Andasol 3’ in Google Voyage 1 is focussed on thermal energy.

 The Andasol Plant in Spain directs sunlight using mirrors to heat up a tube of liquid (salt infused or oil) which then heats up water to turn a turbine.